DOT Pipeline Compliance News

 Unpacking the Key Updates in API RP 1170 & 1171, 2nd Edition

-Join RCP and the Pipeline Safety Institute for a FREE webinar exploring the 2nd Editions of API RP 1170, Design and Operation of Solution-mined Salt Caverns Used for Natural Gas Storage and API RP 1171, Functional Integrity of Natural Gas Storage in Depleted Hydrocarbon Reservoirs and Aquifer Reservoirs.
+RCP and the Pipeline Safety Institute offered a free webinar exploring the 2nd Editions of API RP 1170, Design and Operation of Solution-mined Salt Caverns Used for Natural Gas Storage and API RP 1171, Functional Integrity of Natural Gas Storage in Depleted Hydrocarbon Reservoirs and Aquifer Reservoirs.
+Thank you to everyone who attended and participated in this informative webinar.
+The session recording is posted to our YouTube channel.
+Please watch, like, and subscribe to our channel!

 WEBINAR RECORDING